PhoduCoder/go-marathon/course-apis/notes-tcp-server.md

 Since it implements read and write methods, it implements Reader and Writer Interface

 So every function which takes a reader or a writer, one can use conn

+# Run the program
+go run tcp-server.go
+On other terminal, run
+telnet localhost 8080